akyag/akyag.github.io/README.md

 # Web-o-Reviews

 Welcome to my Portfolio website, Web-o-Reviews.
-The website is built using Tailwind, HTML5, CSS3 and Astro.
+The website is built using Astro and UnoCSS.
 Feel free to explore the code!

 [Web-o-Reviews](https://weboreviews.com "Web-o-Reviews")